25 Fun Winter Activities For Kids To Keep Them Warm And Toasty

 16. Count Winter Objects Together

-Counting sheets with snowflakes or hats make math friendly.
-Kids count pictures aloud.
-This builds early number confidence.
-Keep sessions short and playful.
-Parents enjoy gentle learning moments without pressure.
+Counting pages with snowflakes, hats, or mittens make math feel friendly.
+Your kids can count each picture out loud.
+This helps build early number confidence.
+Keep the activity short and playful.
+Small learning moments add up quickly.

 17. Sort Big and Small Winter Items